Tag Archives: Wood

 Anything left gets slated for firewood.

-Off cuts and rejected wood that often gets saved from the fireplace and becomes part of a dulcimer There Is No Bad Wood, Only Misunderstood Wood
+Off-cuts and rejected wood that sometimes gets saved from the fireplace and becomes part of a dulcimer

 On the other hand I regularly go through the firewood pile.
 I recently dug out a cedar soundboard and a cherry fretboard that were rejects.
 The cedar became lining strips and the cherry produced some fine brace wood after some selective cutting and trimming.